WICG/attribution-reporting-api/EVENT.md

 mechanism.

 Note that the number of all possible output states k in the above design is:
 - 2925 for click sources.
-This results from a particular “stars and bars” counting method which derives `k = (num_reporting_windows * num_trigger_data +
+This results from a particular "stars and bars" counting method which derives `k = (num_reporting_windows * num_trigger_data +
   num_reports choose num_reports) = (3 * 8 + 3 choose 3)`.
 TODO: outline why this
   is the case.